nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This guide walks you through all the features of ArtBuddy and can be used as a quick reference whenever you need any help.

-If you are a new user, we welcome you to start from our [Introduction](#introduction) section to learn more about ArtBuddy.
-To hop right into setting up ArtBuddy, you might find the [Quick Start](#quick-start) section helpful.
+If you're just getting started with ArtBuddy, we welcome you to start from our [Introduction](#introduction) section to learn more about ArtBuddy.
+Or, if you're eager to hop right into setting up ArtBuddy, you might find the [Quick Start](#quick-start) section helpful.

-If you just want to learn more about our features, you can check out our [Features](#features) section.
+Already set up ArtBuddy?
+You can check out our [Features](#features) section.
 For ease of reference, the [Features](#features) section is divided into subsections corresponding to each main feature:
 Customers, Commissions, Iterations and Statistics.
 Feel free to jump around as you explore ArtBuddy's amazing features!

 You can also refer to our [Table of Contents](#table-of-contents) to navigate between the different sections of this guide.